boatlos/DIY-Arch/README.md

 lvcreate -n swap -L 66G arch
 ```

-Next you have a few options depending on your setup
+Next, you have a few options depending on your setup

 ### Single Disk
 If you have a single disk, you can either have a single volume for your root